oddbird/susy/docs/settings.rst

 By default, these new settings are added to your existing global settings.
 Use the `$clean` argument
-to etablish new settings from scratch.
+to establish new settings from scratch.

 -------------------------------------------------------------------------